 - Wohlt PD, Zheng L, Gunderson S, Balzar SA, Johnson BD, Fish JT "Recommendations for the use of medications with continuous enteral nutrition."
 Am J Health Syst Pharm 66 (2009): 1438-67

-There is 1 disease interaction with Acid Gone Antacid (alginic acid / aluminum hydroxide / magnesium trisilicate):
+There are 2 disease interactions with Acid Gone Antacid (alginic acid / aluminum hydroxide / magnesium trisilicate) which include:

 Drug Interaction Classification